LuuucasM/Imaginengion/ObsidianVault/Imaginengion/game coding bug fix.md

 		- these 3 things gives the user to both set the UV visually ON the actual image, and then also programatically.
 		- the only thing i am considering is if i should allow dragging of the dots on the image as it might be hard and i want to write as little imgui code as possible because id rather just replace imgui with my own UI stuff later
 		- the one good thing is that the more accurate i make the imgui code now the better prepared i will be to make the switch because I will know exactly what i need from my engines own UI system to be able to recreate the engine gui
+- add a custom jsonStringify and jsonParse to SerializeQuadComponent and then move quad component serialize function to be just basic component serialization and get rid of the serialize quad component function
 - add ability to render font
 - add sound